-- One of the defining moments for my practice was in 2014 when I was doing my coaching inside a large Pharmaceutical company.
+- One of the defining moments for my practice was in 2014, coaching inside a large Pharmaceutical company.
 My daughter was diagnosed with a life threatening illness, and we decided that I should try to build my own practice.
 At the time, this allowed me to balance my clients with the time needed to support my family.
 Five years on, my daughter’s illness is in the past and my business has grown from a part time, family-friendly enterprise to the full time focused coaching business.

-- One of the most useful concepts for my clients (and for me) is this conscious/unconscious competence/incompetence Learning model (Learning of course is at the base of the red10 9 dimensions framework):
+- One of the most useful concepts for my clients (and for me) is this conscious/unconscious competence/incompetence Learning model (Learning of course is at the base of our 9-Dimensions® framework):